 - Append-The selected XML file is appended to the existing XML file, preserving existing rules. - Overwrite-The selected XML file overwrites the existing XML file, eliminating the existing rules. - Export-A file explorer window appears.
 Browse to a location on your local system where you want to save the file of exported rules.
 All rules in the table are exported to an XML file that is then downloaded to the location you select. - 4.
+Imported rules apply only to the host, by default.
+If you want the rules to apply to the host and guests, see To apply rules to guests as well as the host. - 5.
 If you imported a file, click Save (or click Reset to restore the previously saved values).